 The suffix ".req" added to an ITU-T H.248 command name stands for a command request, while the suffix ".rep" stands for a command reply.
 For example "Notify.req" represents a Notify Request.

-Capitalised names PAUSE, RESUME, REFUSED, PAUSED refer to Codec Control (CCM) messages defined in [IETF STREAM PAUSE].
+Capitalised names PAUSE, RESUME, REFUSED, PAUSED refer to Codec Control Messages (CCM) defined in [IETF STREAM PAUSE].

+NOTE – The CCMs TMMBR and TMMBN [IETF RFC 5104] could alternatively be used for emulating specific pause/resume behaviour (besides the "native CCMs" [IETF STREAM PAUSE] for RTP stream pause and resume).
+See also clause 9.

 6 Relation to other Recommendations in the ITU-T H.248 sub-series